potocpav/python-concur/README.md

 ## Installation

-Concur is not on PyPI, because it depends on a [forked version of PyImGui](https://github.com/potocpav/pyimgui), which is not available on PyPI.
-If PyImGui is installed (Python package `imgui`), remove it to avoid any issues.
-To install Concur, use
+If PyImGui is installed (Python package `imgui`), remove it to avoid any issues, as a [forked version](https://github.com/potocpav/pyimgui) is required.
+Then, to install Concur, use

 ```sh
 pip install git+https://github.com/potocpav/python-concur.git